By Steve Levine

 Prior results do not guarantee a similar outcome.
 Whether you qualify depends on your exposure history, medical records, state law, and other factors.
 This page provides general information, not legal advice.
 For advice about your situation speak with an attorney licensed in your state.

-Typical Proof Parkinson's diagnosis, Paraquat exposure history, work records, product identification if available
+Parkinson's diagnosis, Paraquat exposure history, work records, product ID if available